 As you prepare for your retake, consider revising your study strategies.
 Reflect on what worked and what didn’t during your initial preparation.
 Maybe it’s time to explore different study resources or techniques.
 Some students benefit from enrolling in refresher courses or seeking personalized NCLEX tutoring to target their specific weaknesses.

-Utilizing practice questions and review materials can help you gauge your readiness for the NCLEX and build your confidence.
+Utilizing NCLEX practice questions and review materials can help you gauge your readiness for the NCLEX and build your confidence.
 Remember that the NCLEX is a comprehensive exam covering many nursing topics, so effective study habits are essential.

 With determination and an improved study plan, many nursing students who initially fail the NCLEX go on to pass successfully on their subsequent attempts.
 Failing the first time doesn’t define your nursing career; it’s just a hurdle to overcome.